Battle of Kollaa: New expression of Finnish resolve

 A famous quote from the Battle of Kollaa is Major General Hägglund's question, "Will Kollaa hold?
 (Kestääkö Kollaa?)", to which Lieutenant Aarne Juutilainen replied, "Kollaa will hold (Kollaa kestää), unless the orders are to run away."
-The simple question and reply have entered Finnish lexicon as an expression of perseverance and resolve in the face of impending difficulty or crisis.
+The simple question and reply have entered the Finnish lexicon as an expression of perseverance and resolve in the face of impending difficulty or crisis.
 The Finnish punk band Kollaa Kestää uses the name.

 The "White Death"

-The legendary Finnish sniper Simo Häyhä, nicknamed the "White Death", served on the Kollaa front.
-He is credited with only 505 confirmed kills according to Finnish military records.
-The true number remains contested, but is thought to be more than the official 505.
+The legendary Finnish sniper Simo Häyhä, nicknamed the "White Death", would see his first battle on the Kollaa front.
+He is credited with at least 505 confirmed kills during the war, according to Finnish military records.